Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_4/README.md

     ]
     ```

-Each item under *`eal_time_settings` is a configured report.
+Each item under *`real_time_settings` is a configured report.
 Each has a descriptive name and some settings.

 `min_granularity`: This determines the minimum granularity allowed for the report in minutes.
 The minimum value is `1`.